Ornamental Metal Contractors are highly skilled craftsman that specialize in Metal:

 - Welding and Shaping

-Ornamental metal contractors often referred to as:
+Ornamental metal contractors are often referred to as:

 - Metalworks Contractors